Skip to main content

 When you sleep, your body uses up most of its energy stores.
 By morning, your brain and muscles need a fresh supply of fuel to get going.
 Eating breakfast gives your brain the glucose (a type of sugar from food) it needs to focus, remember, and solve even the trickiest math problems.

-Benefits of Breakfast for Kids
+Benefits of Breakfast for Kids:

 • Better Concentration: Kids who eat breakfast pay attention better and stay focused longer in class.